 Whether you want beautiful parmesan shavings, delicately greatly pecorino, or shredded cheddar for a grilled cheese sandwich, this handy tool is ideal.

-This is one of the few manual graters that you can rely on for a huge batch of cheese.
+This is one of the few manual graters you can rely on for a huge batch of cheese.
 The attachments are dishwasher safe, but if you prefer to wash in the sink, disassembling and cleaning by hand is simple.

 - Using a drum slicer needs less effort